pmikus/sys-info-suite/DESIGN.md

 ##### cgroup_cpuset
 Gets cgroup CPU information from target device.
 Linux command to run: `for a in $(find /sys/fs/cgroup/cpuset -type d) ; do echo $a ; echo -n "CPUs = " ; cat $a/cpuset.cpus ; echo -n "MEMs = " ; cat $a/cpuset.mems ; echo -n "PIDs/TIDs = " ; cat $a/tasks | tr '\012' ',' ; echo ; echo ; done`

-##### bios_settings
-Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `biosSettings`

 ##### compute_rack_unit
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `computeRackUnit`
+XML API method is configResolveClass and classId is `computeRackUnit`

 ##### network_adapter_unit
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `networkAdapterUnit`
+XML API method is configResolveClass and classId is `networkAdapterUnit`

 ##### equipment_psu
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `equipmentPsu`
+XML API method is configResolveClass and classId is `equipmentPsu`

 ##### equipment_fan_module
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `equipmentFanModule`
+XML API method is configResolveClass and classId is `equipmentFanModule`

 ##### compute_board
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `computeBoard`
+XML API method is configResolveClass and classId is `computeBoard`

 ##### mgmt_controller
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `mgmtController`
+XML API method is configResolveClass and classId is `mgmtController`

 ##### bios_unit
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `biosUnit`
+XML API method is configResolveClass and classId is `biosUnit`

 ##### pci_equip_slot
 Gets information from Cisco CIMC device via XML API.
-XML API method is configResolveClass and scope is `pciEquipSlot`
+XML API method is configResolveClass and classId is `pciEquipSlot`

 ### Modular support
 Script does support external output function definition.
-External modules have to be specified in subfolder outputs (from python perspective 'package').
+External modules have to be specified in sub-folder outputs (from python perspective 'package').
 This folder has to contain the empty `__init__.py` file so python interpret will recognize it as package.
 Each external output function definition has to be placed in separate file.
 File name must match the class name inside the file and also contain prefix 'output_'.
 Function class is inherited from parent 'OutputsBase' class.

 Each class must contain properties including:
 - `cmd`			Command to run